For the Impatient

 Interfacing this software is easy.
 Example code is provided for C/C++, Java, Python and Matlab.
 We strongly recommend to rtfm.

 The software requires an internet connection with access to the competition server (this very machine that also delivered this web page to your browser).
-Moreover a personalized account is required, which can be requested by writing an email to email@example.com.
+Moreover a personalized account is required, which can be requested by writing an email with you affiliation and your preferred user name to email@example.com.
 The account is needed for the competition, but software can be tested beforehand without creating an account.

 In the spirit of open and reproducible research the organizers appreciate if participants provide their optimization software, e.g., as open source.
 However, this is no prerequisite for participation!
 Closed-source algorithms are explicitly allowed.
 Participants do no need to submit or publish their optimization software or its source code.
 In the 2015 and 2016 organized within the CEC and GECCO conferences, participants do not need to write a paper.

 It is possible to participate anonymously in the competition.
 There is a "public name" field in the account data.
 Participants may enter their real name (or research group, as appropriate), but they are also free to enter a pseudonym.
 Only the public name and the method short description (if any) will be published together with the results after the end of the competition.

 The rules are simple.
 For each of the problems defined in a competition track, each participant can use any optimization method (including manual and interactive methods) to find a point x with as good as possible value f(x) within a predefined budget of black box queries.
 The queries are to be conducted through the binary dynamic library found in the downloads section.

 It is against the rules of the competition to disassemble or otherwise reverse engineer the provided binary software libraries and to intercept or modify their network connections.
 It is against the rules to gain access to the competition server – this is even against the law.